-50 years, BNP Paribas has supported tennis, with which it shares the values of fair play, reactivity and performance.
+50 years, BNP Paribas has supported tennis, with which it shares the values of fair play, commitment and performance.
 The Group is now a major partner in global tennis, through a unique and historic commitment that has lasted since 1973 and applies to all levels of tennis practice throughout the world.

 It all started in 1973, when the French Tennis Federation asked BNP Paribas to finance the construction of the center court box seats at Roland-Garros Stadium.
 In recognition of this partnership, three letters appeared on the famous court cover: BNP became the official sponsor of the Roland-Garros French Open, now one of the world’s foremost sporting events.